Data Security on Mobile Guardian

 As I have mentioned before, in my media interview, we are not here to adjudicate between the right and wrong of a conflict that has happened for many years, decades, if not centuries.
 Each and every one of us will judge the material from our own perspective and come to our conclusion to what is fair or not.

-If there are constructive suggestions on how we can simplify the material to make it simpler, better, we welcome it.
+If there are constructive suggestions on how we can simplify the material to make it simpler, better, we welcome that.
 But I would caution against thinking that any one of us can come up with a set of materials that will satisfy everybody.
 And that is not our goal.

 Our goal is to understand that such differences exist and they have an emotive pull on different segments of our population in different directions.
 And our goal is to ask ourselves how to help our children navigate through these challenges, come to their conclusions, but, most importantly, not lose the peace and harmony that we have in this land.
 And it is a work that is in progress, a work that is very much in progress.